RaspberryTyler/personal-blog/app/content/2021-08-30_beginning-to-play-with-shell-scripting.md

 - You shouldn't use `which` in shell scripts apparently.
 You actually want to use `command -v executable`.
 Stack Exchange has [a thorough writeup on this](https://unix.stackexchange.com/questions/85249/why-not-use-which-what-to-use-then/85250#85250).

 I'm incredibly tired, so I'm going to hit published and go to bed without proofreading.
 Typos are freedm.

+## Next steps

+I published this and was getting ready to go to bed, but then I realized that I forgot to mention: I got Terraform all set up to provision my DigitalOcean infrastructure.
+And it works inside a container using the Bash CLI that I built.

+Here are what I think my next few steps are for SacMusic to get to [the top of the mountain](https://tinkerlog.dev/journal/the-top-of-the-mountain):

+- Create an Ansible playbook for configuring newly provisioned server.
+- Create a playbook that dynamically grabs DigitalOcean inventory and deploys the latest images to the server.
+- Put the playbook in my Jenkins deployment pipeline.
+- Configure DataDog for logging.
+- Configure Rollbar (or _maybe_ Sentry) for error monitoring.
+- Tighten up my Nginx config
+- _Maybe_ build out my tests

+Once I knock these out, I'll have basically met my goals for leveling up my DevOps skills to where I want them to be (for now).
+After this, I plan to switch to just-in-time learning for DevOps, picking up new skills as I need them and not before.
+This rabbit hole goes too deep, and the tools I'm learning solve most of the technical pain points from my last job.

+Focusing on DevOps has caused me to stagnate on [application development](https://tinkerlog.dev/journal/i-am-an-applications-programmer), which is what I'm actually passionate about.
+And none of the things I'm building enrich people's lives (though these skills will certainly make my life more tolerable).

+I'm eager to resume building things that [break free of the glowing rectangle](https://tinkerlog.dev/journal/bridging-the-glowing-rectangle-and-reality).
+I'm not sure what those things are yet.
+But I'm excited to find out.